Cross-posted at The Western Right, Right Michigan, and RRH Elections.

 SS 2014: 71-29 McCain: 62.1 Romney: 67.4 Trump: 66.3

 Ottawa County is usually the most Republican in Michigan.
 State rep Roger Victory (12-18) defeated reps Daniella Garcia (14-P) and Joe Haveman (08-14) and conservative activist Rett DeBoer.
 Garcia and Haveman represented the same district and split the vote there.
 The D candidate is Jeanette Schipper.

 SS 2014: 55-45 McCain: 47.2 Romney: 52.0 Trump: 64.4

 Incumbent: Mike Green (R term-limited)

-Analysis: This district has alternated between parties every 8-10 years since the 1980s.
-Mike Green narrowly won the 2014 primary 50-46 over state rep. Kevin Daley of Lapeer County.
-Daley has already declared for 2018.
-Conservative state rep Gary Glenn (14-P), who recently moved to Bay County, will run.
-Bay County Clerk Cynthia Luczak (D) is likely to run.
-State rep Charles Brunner (10-16) could also run.
+This district has alternated between parties every 8-10 years since the 1980s.
+Mike Green narrowly won the 2014 primary 50-46 over state rep. Kevin Daley (08-14) of Lapeer County.
+Daley beat conservative state rep Gary Glenn (14-P), who recently moved to Bay County and had Green's support.
+D Bay County Clerk Cynthia Luczak, who is pro-life, beat school counselor Bill Jordan, Joni Batterbee and Chuck Stadler.